ibm-cloud-docs/hlf-support/howto/console-deploy-k8.md

 ```
 {: codeblock}

-- If you changed the name of the Docker key secret, then you need to edit the field of `name: docker-key-secret`.
+- If you changed the name of the Docker key secret, then you need to edit the field of `name: cp-pull-secret`.

 Then, use the kubectl CLI to add the custom resource to your namespace.